jdeschamps/htSMLM/guide/configuration.md

 ##### Additional FW tab selected

-- **Slider # position**: Slider position.
+- **Slider # position**: Slider No# position.
 Choose a device property that corresponds to an element with a finite number of states (e.g. a filter wheel).
 Each slider property has 4 positions.
-For each position, indicate in the "Slider # position state #" the corresponding device property value.
+For each position, indicate in the "Slider # position state x" (where x is 0, 1, 2 or 3) the corresponding device property value.
 In order to determine the value, use the Micro-Manager device property browser.
 All states must be set, but multiple states can have the same value.
 Each state name and color can be configured in the Parameters tab.

 ##### Powermeter tab selected